Minimalist Window Treatment Ideas for Interior Design

 Simple and clean lines are always timeless making them a very efficient choice.
 You won’t have a need to change out your window treatments if you want a new decor style from time to time and this can save you valuable time and money in your quest for the newest decor style.
 Therefore, whatever style you choose, you can keep your minimalist window treatments.

 Minimalist Window Treatment Ideas and How to Choose

 Now that you understand the idea of this decor style, it’s time to choose your lovely window treatments for your home.
 You should consider all the following factors in order to choose what works best for you.

 The neutral color scheme in drapery panels is best for a minimalist appearance.
 All shades of white, gray, black and blue are the most popular because these shades when muted are associated with serenity.
 White and baby blue work really well together as they send the mind to looking out over the beach on a sunny day with puffy clouds.

-One of the most popular and beautiful styles of minimalist window treatments is to enlist woven woods in lighter colors.
-They are made from all-natural grasses and fibers and woven together to give you a lot of interest and depth while allowing your other furnishings to take their place in the limelight.
+One of the most popular and beautiful styles of minimalist window treatments is to enlist woven woods in the lighter colors.
+They are made from all natural grasses and fibers and woven together to give you a lot of interest and depth while allowing your other furnishings to take their place in the lime light.
 Woven woods fade into the background when you choose the lighter shades of tan or even near white.
 Another added advantage to woven wood shades is that they filter light but still allow tiny specks of light to enter your rooms between the weave patterns.
 The specks of light play on the solid colored walls in a room and appear much like tiny stars in the daytime when the sun is out.
 At night if you have an outdoor light or the moon shining in it makes a very romantic and serene scene.
 Any time that light plays off anything in your home; it will make your spaces look even larger.

 Fluffy and Full or Slightly Full